RXRodriguez98/Caricature/README.md

        values to 0.05 and 1:1000 respectively.
   iii) The output is a structure with predictions for both the standard and caricatured models.

+1 Poldrack, R. A. et al. A phenome-wide examination of neural and cognitive function.
+Sci.
+Data 3, 160110 (2016).
 3) Running fingerprinting in the HCP dataset using the CNP-derived task manifold for caricaturing
     i) Load the LR phase-encoded resting-state HCP data as timeseries1 (size: n_frames X n_nodes X n_subjects), the RL phase-encoded resting-state HCP data as timeseries2 (size: n_frames X n_nodes X n_subjects), and the eigenvectors from the CNP manifold.